Temperance polls in Scotland

-The Temperance (Scotland) Act 1913 is an Act of the Parliament of the United Kingdom under which voters in small local areas in Scotland were enabled to hold a poll to vote on whether their area remained "wet" or went "dry" (that is, whether alcoholic drinks should be permitted or prohibited).
+The Temperance (Scotland) Act 1913 is an act of the Parliament of the United Kingdom under which voters in small local areas in Scotland were enabled to hold a poll to vote on whether their area remained "wet" or went "dry" (that is, whether alcoholic drinks should be permitted or prohibited).
 The decision was made on a simple majority of votes cast.

 Background

-The Act was a result of the strong temperance movement in Scotland prior to the beginning of the First World War.
+The act was a result of the strong temperance movement in Scotland prior to the beginning of the First World War.
 Brewers and publicans formed defence committees to fight temperance propaganda, and publicans became unwilling to spend money on improvements to their premises in case the district was declared to be "dry".
-The Act was superseded by the Licensing (Scotland) Act 1959 which incorporated the same provisions as the 1913 Act and consolidated Scottish licensing law.
+The whole act was repealed by section 201(1) of, and the twelfth schedule to, the Licensing (Scotland) Act 1959, which came into force on 1 January 1960, and incorporated the same provisions as the 1913 Act and consolidated Scottish licensing law.
 These provisions and the local polls were abolished by the Licensing (Scotland) Act 1976.

-There was resistance from the House of Lords to the passing of the Act, leading to threats to use the (relatively new) Parliament Act 1911 to pass it.
+There was resistance from the House of Lords to the passing of the act, leading to threats to use the (relatively new) Parliament Act 1911 (1 & 2 Geo.
+5. c.
+13) to pass it.
 In the end, these threats pressured the Lords to pass the act.